IamDinni/IamDinni/README.md

 **🕺 About Me:**

- - 🛸  Developer at <a href="https:/dizivizi.com">DiziVizi</a>, Open Source Contributer
+ - 🛸  Developer at <a href="https:/dizivizi.com">DiziVizi</a>, Open Source Contributor
  - 💼  Founder of OpenLancers
  - ✈️  Berlin, Germany
  - 🏀  Basketball, Badminton, Soccer, Table Tennis, Volleyball